AKAMEDIASYSTEM/curriculum-docker/README.md

 * BrowserHandler.py - services web queries, currently only ZEN mode (this would be the prototype for other views - add new views to curriculum-insular/server/templates)
 * SubmitHandler.py - accepts URLs from Chrome extension.

-__/chrome__ - this holds the Chrome extension that submits HTTP URLs to the server
+__/chrome__ - this holds the Chrome extension that submits HTTP URLs to the server.
+The extension will prompt you for a groupID and token upon first install.

+__/firefox__ - this holds the Firefox extension that submits HTTP URLs to the server. *Note*, you must enter your groupID and token to /data/submitter.js manually before installing.

 ### DEPLOYMENT NOTES